Francia Russell

-Francia Russell (born January 10, 1938) is the former co-artistic director of Pacific Northwest Ballet and former director of Pacific Northwest Ballet School, from 1977 to 2005.
+Francia Russell (born January 10, 1938) is the former co-artistic director of Pacific Northwest Ballet and former director of the Pacific Northwest Ballet School, from 1977 to 2005.
 She was a soloist with the New York City Ballet, where she later became ballet master.
 In 1975, Russell became co-artistic director of Frankfurt Ballet with her husband, Kent Stowell, and in 1977, they accepted the position of artistic directors of Pacific Northwest Ballet in Seattle, Washington.
 With Stowell, Russell built Pacific Northwest Ballet from a local organization to one of national and international prominence.

 Early life

 Francia Russell was born in Los Angeles, California to Frank Russell and Marion (Whitney) Russell.
 She began her ballet training at San Francisco Ballet and in 1948, the Russell family moved to Europe, where she continued her training in Paris, Nice, and finally in London, with the renowned ballet instructor Vera Volkova.
 She has a younger sister, Marilyn Russell.